 Fortifications basically can be divided into the following categories:

-- Walls - largest fortifications, enclosing larger regions and even whole states
+- Defensive walls - largest fortifications, enclosing larger regions and even whole states

 - City walls - walls for the protection of cities, towns and villages

 - City gates and towers - parts of city walls – outstanding gates, towers of other parts